-Students interested in careers in life science secondary education should see details under the Education Department (Life Sciences certification for grades 7-12) in the online catalog.
+Students interested in careers in life science secondary education should double major in Natural Science and Secondary Education details under the Education Department in the online catalog and see the Biology Department Chair for more information.

 Performance requirements:

 Students are required to earn a minimum of a "C" average (2.0), and receive no individual course grade lower than C-, in General Biology BI 103 and BI 104 and in General Chemistry CH 130 and Structure and Reactivity CH 150, the traditional first year biology and chemistry course sequences, to continue enrollment in a biology department-administered major into the second year.